 Webinar Wednesdays Replay: Dr. Heather Loenser

 On Wednesday, Aug.
-19, 2020, Dr. Heather Loenser, AAHA's Senior Veterinary Officer, joined GeniusVets Co-Founder, David Hall, for a wide-ranging discussion that was both well attended and well received.
+19, 2020, Dr. Heather Loenser, AAHA's Senior Veterinary Officer at that time, joined GeniusVets Co-Founder, David Hall, for a wide-ranging discussion that was both well attended and well received.
 For anyone who missed it or for those who'd like to watch it again, the replay is now available here:

 Dr. Loenser is a self-described extrovert, which is rare for a veterinarian.
 After she graduated from Iowa State University in 2003, she spent 10 years in emergency medicine.
 Since joining AAHA in 2015, she's been serving her colleagues in the profession through creating AAHA's guidelines and taking on the role of MC of AAHA’s big annual Connexity conference.
 Dr. Loenser, thank you so much for joining us today.